KArbeRes/MagentaA11yV2/public/content/documentation/web/component/informative-image.md

 1. Test keyboard only, then screen reader + keyboard actions

-   - Arrow-keys: Screen reader reads the alt text (ignored if decorative)
+   - Arrow-keys: Screen reader reads the alt text

 2. Test mobile screenreader gestures

-   - Swipe: The screenreader reads the alt text (ignored if decorative)
+   - Swipe: The screenreader reads the alt text

 3. Listen to screenreader output on all devices

-   - Name: The content of the image alt text is clear (ignored if decorative)
+   - Name: The content of the image alt text is clear
-   - Role: It identifies its role as an image or graphic (ignored if decorative)
+   - Role: It identifies its role as an image or graphic

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/informative-image](https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/informative-image)